kavya76/Search-Engine/README.md

 # Search Engine
-Building a search engine for Environmental News NLP Archive and perform the comparison of metrics with available search engines.
+A search engine for Environmental News NLP Archive and the comparison of metrics with available search engines.

 ## Dataset